tim-roberts1/tva/website/docs/design/button.md

 - Expected actions for assistive technologies
   - Ensure your label will make sense when spoken aloud with screen readers
   - Prioritize using validation and errors over disabled buttons, as the latter do not provide feedback.
+  - Button labels should make sense independent of their context, to support users with screen readers that may skip to actions.

 ## States